passyt/akka/akka-docs/rst/project/migration-guide-2.4.x-2.5.x.rst

 changes of your source code.

-Previously the receive behavior was set with the ``receive`` method, but now an actor has to define its initial receive behavior by implementing the ``initialReceive`` method in the ``AbstractActor``.
+Previously the receive behavior was set with the ``receive`` method, but now an actor has to define its initial receive behavior by implementing the ``createReceive`` method in the ``AbstractActor``.
 This has the advantages:

 * It gives a clear entry point of what to implement.
 The compiler tells you that the